barrettotte/not-a-rat/README.md

 - Displays text saying that a "Rat" has been installed at Desktop
 - `rat.exe` displays rotating 3D model of a Rat from Halo 3 (Get it? ...Rat as in RAT...)

+TODO: package rat assets in binary with .rc files

 TODO: screenshots and summary

 ## Development